For this project you will create a class called TextKit

 If you detect invalid arguments passed to a method, the method must

-throw an appropriate java.lang.IllegalArgumentException.
+throw an appropriate java.lang.IllegalArgumentException

 Next, create a testing application.

-Your test program (containing just a main method)
+Your test program (containing just a main

-should not be in the utils package but rather
+should not be in the utils

 in the default, nameless package.